kbroman/dataorg/pages/no_highlighting.md

 You might be tempted to highlight particular cells with suspicious data, or rows that should be ignored.
-Add another column with an indicator variable (for example, `"trusted"`, with values `TRUE` or `FALSE`).
+Instead, add another column with an indicator variable (for example, `"trusted"`, with values `TRUE` or `FALSE`).